gardener/gardener/docs/development/testmachinery_tests.md

   -version=$K8S_VERSION
 ```

-#### Gardener Full Reconcile test
+#### Gardener Full Reconcile Test

-The Gardener Full Reconcile test is meant to test if all shoots of a gardener instance are successfully reconciled.
+The Gardener Full Reconcile test is meant to test if all shoots of a Gardener instance are successfully reconciled.

 **Example Run**